LambdaConglomerate/x9115lam/project/README.md

 This process is used twice in each run.
 First it is used against a list of personal bests for each particle.
 At initialization each particle is created with a random list of 10 positions.
 On each change the current position of the particle is added to its list of personal bests.
 The personal best list for each particle is run through IBEA and pruned from 11 to 10 members.

 Once the personal bests have all been run a global frontier is run through IBEA, that frontier is made up of a set of 10 positions that are either arrived at randomly on the first run, or are left over from the last run.
 In addition to that set of 10 positions are another 30 positions that are taken as the best positions from each particle's personal best list.
-When the set of positions are setnt in to IBEA there are 40 positions and those positions are pared to 10.
+When the set of positions are sent in to IBEA there are 40 positions and those positions are pared to 10.

 ##Objective Minimum Maximum Update##
 We use a continuous objective minimum maximum update in each run.
 We prime with 10 vectors and if the new maximum or minimum is encountered the overall minimum and maximum is updated.